 Betta fish types with crown tails are a very popular option.
 Named due to the pointed appearance of the fins, as in the upper part of a crown.

 You will recognize a crown tail due to the extended length of the fin rays and the small amount of tape.
 If the belt reaches more than 2/3 above the ray of the tail, it is not a crown tail.
 Most breeders aim for the tape to reach only half.

 The tail of the crown (abbreviated to CT) is perhaps one of the types of tail easier to recognize since the reduction of the straps and the much-extended rays give the tails of the crown a very distinctive pointed appearance.

 There may be double, triple, crossed, and even quadruple rays.
 The tails of the crown can have a full extension of 180 degrees, but less is also acceptable and, in fact, is seen more frequently.

 The term “crown tail” is often abbreviated as “TC” when such fish are described.

-Fish tail Betta fish types are similar to the tails of the crown in that the rays of the tail are longer than the strap.
+Comb tail Betta fish types are similar to the tails of the crown in which the rays of the tail are longer than the strap.
 However, comb tails use this feature in a more subtle way.
 The difference between the fin ray and the belt is not so great.
 The tail of the comb is not really a distinct form of its own; it is more a trait that can be seen in many other forms of the queue.
-Commonly it consists of a caudal fin similar to a fan with a considerable extension, although normally at less than 180 degrees where it would be considered more like a “half sun” (as detailed below).
+Commonly it consists of a caudal fin similar to a fan with a considerable extension, although normally at less than 180 degrees, where it would be considered more like a “half sun” (as detailed below).